B.C. health officials to provide live Thursday COVID-19 update

-British Columbia’s top health officials are scheduled to provide their latest update on the province’s COVID-19 response at 3 p.m.
+British Columbia health officials are slated to provide their latest update on the province’s COVID-19 response at 3 p.m.
 PT, Thursday.

 Global News will carry the briefing live here, on our Facebook page and on BC1.